DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/07UserGuide/Workloads/CreateDaemonSetByImage.md

-# Create a daemon set from the mirror
+# Create a daemon set from the image

 A DaemonSet ensures that all or some nodes have a replica of a Pod running.
 When a node joins the cluster, a Pod is also added for it.
 These Pods are also recycled when a node is removed from the cluster.
 Deleting a DaemonSet will delete all Pods it created.